 The Adoption (Review) Amendment Act 2016 has resulted in significant changes to vetoes in South Australia.
-See our frequently asked questions below, or download a copy (PDF 533KB).
+See our frequently asked questions below.

 What will happen to the veto system currently in place?

-Adoption information vetoes will be removed 5 years after the date the relevant section of the Amendment Act commences (section 20).
-The relevant section is likely to commence in mid-2017.
+Adoption information vetoes will be removed on 17 December 2022, 5 years after the commencement of this part of the Amendment Act (section 20).
+This provision commences on 18 December 2017.

-Vetoes that are currently in place will continue for 5 years from the commencement of the new law, unless the person who has placed the veto revokes the veto earlier.
-A veto will not be able to be renewed at the end of the 5 year transition period.
+Vetoes that are currently in place will continue for 5 years from 18 December 2017, unless the person who has placed the veto revokes the veto earlier.
+A veto will not be able to be renewed at the end of the 5 year transition period (17 December 2022).